OpenUpSA/wazimap/docs/data.rst

 Statistical Data
 ================

-TODO:

-* database tables and models
-* adding new data

 Wazimap presents **statistical data** about **geographies**, such as the number of English speakers in a city.
 You need to tell Wazimap what data is available and for which geographies.